lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-smart-card-authentication.md

 More advanced scenarios are supported through the use of being able to provide your own additional mandatory EKUs, or restricting authentication to specific issuers.
 Seek advice from your internal team that manages smart card issuance to if you are not sure if any of these settings are required.

 ## Identity resolution mode
-In line with the certificate-based authentication changes announced by Microsoft in [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16), Access Manager by default now only accepts certificates containing the user's SID in an extension with OID `1.3.6.1.4.1.311.25.2`.
+In line with the certificate-based authentication changes announced by Microsoft in [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16), Access Manager by default now only accepts certificates containing the user's SID in an extension with OID `1.3.6.1.4.1.311.25.2`, or contained in a [SAN URL extension with the prefix](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-pkca/e8fd2c1d-50d3-493a-9b58-5e453850c567) `tag:microsoft.com,2022-09-14:sid:`.

 If you are using older-style certificates, you need to select `Enable weak identity bindings` and select `enable UPN mapping`.